crane-9/cs260/final_assignment/README.md

 In Zork, the player navigates the world by entering a direction (north/east/south/west) into the console.
 Each location behaves as a node, as it has its own unique data and connections to other locations.
 Connections between locations can even be one-way passages, similar to the directionality of graph nodes.

-Another example and point of inspiration is [Twine 2](https://twinery.org/), a tool for building non-linear, text-based adventure games.
+Another example and point of inspiration is [Twine](https://twinery.org/), a tool for building non-linear, text-based adventure games.
 The tool's editor interface is a graph that holds story nodes, all of which are connected by directional arcs.

 ![Twine 2 interface](../readme_src/twine2_example.jpg)